aaronblohowiak/soundcloud-cli-ruby/README.md

 options
     -  --fields     the fields to output as csv.
-Default: permalink_url -h --help       show help for this command
+Default: permalink_url
     -  --json       Output the full response as json.
     -s --sharing    sharing options for your playlist.
 One of public,private.
     -t --title      the title for your playlist
     -ids --tracks     comma-separated list of track ids.

 options for playlist
-    -h --help       show help for this command
     -h --help       show help for this command

 ```